Google Compute Engine Machine Type Comparison

 Here you can find an overview of many preconfigured public images that have compatible Linux, UNIX or Windows operating systems.

-Here you can find an overview of all 32 Google Cloud regions and the corresponding zones.
+Here you can find an overview of all 35 Google Cloud regions and the corresponding zones.
+A total of 10 million public IPv4 addresses are assigned to all Google Cloud Platform regions.
+There is also a map view with all Google Cloud Platform regions.
 You can also find the available Google Compute Engine machine types per GCE machine series (CPU type and CPU plattform) in this overview.
 A cost overview of the persistent disk types in the regions can also be found in this section.

 With the Instance Picker you can quickly and easily compare all possible Google Compute Engine machine types and instances in all Google Cloud Platform regions.